 The Self Refresh command can be used to retain data in the DDR2 SDRAM, even if the rest of the system is powered down.
 When in the Self Refresh mode, the DDR2 SDRAM retains data without external clocking.
 The DDR2 SDRAM device has a built-in timer to accommodate Self Refresh operation.
 The Self Refresh Command is defined by having CS#, RAS#, CAS# and CKE# held LOW with WE# HIGH at the rising edge of the clock.
 ODT must be turned off before issuing Self Refresh command, by either driving ODT pin LOW or using EMRS command.
 Once the Command is registered, CKE must be held LOW to keep the device in Self Refresh mode.
-The DLL is automatically disabled upon entering Self Refresh and is automatically enabled upon exiting Self Refresh.
-When the DDR2 SDRAM has entered Self Refresh mode all of the external signals except CKE, are "don"t care".
+The DLL is automatically disabled upon entering Self Refresh mode all of the external signals except CKE, are "don't care".
 For proper Self Refresh operation all power supply pins (VDD, VDDQ, VDDL and VREF) must be at valid levels.
 The DRAM initiates a minimum of one refresh command internally within tCKE period once it enters Self Refresh mode.
 The clock is internally disabled during Self Refresh Operation to save power.
 The minimum time that the DDR2 SDRAM must remain in Self Refresh mode is tCKE.
 The user may change the external clock frequency or halt the external clock one clock after Self Refresh entry is registered, however, the clock must be restarted and stable before the device can exit Self Refresh operation.